Answers to Frequently Asked Questions About ICD-10-CM

 Where can I find a complete list of ICD-10-CM?

-Most ICD codes that pertain to dental procedures are found in Chapter 11, Diseases of the Digestive System (K00-K95).
+Most ICD-10-CM codes that pertain to dental procedures are found in Chapter 11, Diseases of the Digestive System (K00-K95).
 Other diseases relevant to dentistry may be found in other chapters.

-Our State Medicaid Program requires my dental practice to currently report ICD codes in dental claims.
-Why do we need to currently report ICD-9-CM and ICD-10-CM on October 1, 2015?
+Our State Medicaid Program requires my dental practice to report ICD-10 diagnostic codes on our dental claims.
+Why?

 Through ICD reporting, it is hoped that there will be a benefit to providers and patients over time by improving the tracking of treatment and associated ICD codes.

 State Medicaid Programs that require ICD reporting would like to capture clinical data to support public health activities, to support development of evidence-based benefits plans, and to support funding efforts.
 ICD reporting is also required to facilitate payment for services related to the oral-systemic connection and coverage for additional dental services for certain medical conditions.

 The implementation date for ICD-10-CM was October 1, 2015.

 The HIPAA rules required covered entities to continue to use ICD-9-CM through September 30, 2015.